Database DesignTime-Series Databases (InfluxDB, TimescaleDB)Medium⏱️ ~3 min

 💡 Key Takeaways

-Out of order writes force rewriting already persisted time segments to insert late points in correct sort order, triggering expensive compaction passes that spike CPU and I/O and degrade query latency
+Out-of-order writes force rewriting persisted segments to insert late points in sort order, triggering expensive compaction passes

-TimescaleDB allows inserting into any time partition leveraging PostgreSQL flexibility with automatic reindexing, but performance degrades when late writes constantly split and merge chunks
+Relational TSDBs allow inserting into any partition with auto-reindexing but degrade when late writes constantly split chunks

-Monitoring late arrival rate and out of order percentage helps detect upstream issues like clock drift, network delays, or misconfigured batch processing before they cascade into TSDB instability
+Monitor late arrival rate and out-of-order percentage to detect upstream issues (clock drift, network delays, batch misconfiguration)

 ← Back to Time-Series Databases (InfluxDB, TimescaleDB) Overview